Governors

 | Simon Pearson | Local Authority Governor | Full Governing Body | Health & Safety Committee | 01 Oct 2021 to 30 Sep 2025 |

 My other volunteer work is as coordinator of the World Federation of the Deaf Sign Language and Deaf Studies expert group, as well as Chairperson of the Association of Sign Language Interpreters (UK) Deaf Interpreter Network.
 I also work as a sign language interpreter and translator.
 In my spare time I enjoy baking and hill walking locally around Scotland.
-I am from Melbourne, Australia and my parents and sister and an aunt are all deaf.
+I am from Melbourne, Australia and members of my family are deaf.

 Michael Kettiros